One of the BEST things about teaching people photography is simply the impact it can have on your students, and the images they take.

 I ran across Auto to Awesome after clicking on a Pinterest post about the basics of photography.
 That, in turn, led me to Audrey’s Blog, Live Snap Love, and I hit the jackpot by finding her blog!
 It was exactly what I needed.
 It contained information that helped me dive head first into my learning process with no regrets.

 Why did you decide to enroll in Auto to Awesome?

 After reading many of the blog entries explaining the basics, things were already starting to click better than ever before.
-I signed up for the beginner’s boot camp and gave it a shot.
+I signed up to become a subscriber so I could get the beginner’s boot camp course and gave it a shot.
 What did I have to lose?
 It was a free opportunity to learn!
 I was so intrigued and impressed by the information I obtained, that it brought me back to look for more ways to learn from Audrey, and Auto to Awesome was it.
 She has a way of explaining and teaching photography like no other.

-(Note from Audrey: You can join the same Beginners Bootcamp just by clicking on the image below, or you can find out more about it here first)
+(Note from Audrey: You can join the same Beginners Bootcamp just by becoming a Live Snap Love subscriber (which is totally free!)
+Click on the image below, or you can find out more about it here first)

 How easy did you find to work through the course?

 It was, and still is, extremely easy.
 I learn and practice on my own timeline.
 Between printouts video learning, the knowledge and communication from Audrey whenever I was stumped, and the Auto to Awesome Facebook group, I always had the support I needed through the process.
 Auto to Awesome gave me an excellent foundation for learning how to get out of Automatic Modes.